hiddify/hiddify.com/docs/app/HiddifyCli-guide.md

 # How to use HiddifyCli or Hiddify command line
 This app is developed for cases where there is no desktop, such as servers, and it supports all processors.

+## Download
+To download this app, go to [here](https://github.com/hiddify/hiddify-core/releases) and download the file related to your processor.

 ## Execution of config or subscription link in HiddifyCli

 To use it, the following command should be used.